jdieramon/BlueberryProject/optimal_Plan.md

 #### Overview

 This is an R Markdown document.
 For further clarification of this code, read [Design and Sampling Plan Optimization for RT-qPCR Experiments in Plants: A Case Study in Blueberry](http://journal.frontiersin.org/article/10.3389/fpls.2016.00271/full#) by Die, Roman, Flores and Rowland.
 Front.
 Plant Sci.
-(2016) 7:271. doi: 10.3389/fpls.2016.00271
+(2016) 7:271.

-####0.
-Dependencies
+#### 0. Dependencies

 This document has the following dependencies: